eclipse/upm/docs/knownlimitations.md

  * **Grove Barometer** (BMP085) has an unstable connection on the Intel Edison using the Arduino breakout and may drop read data.
 The Xadow version of this sensor (BMP180) is also dropping data packets occasionally.
- * **Grove Digital Light Sensor** (TSL2561) occasionally drops I2C reads on the Intel Edison with the Arduino breakout.
-This might cause the sensor not to initialize properly.
-Works as expected with the Mini-breakout.
  * **Grove 6-Axis Accelerometer & Compass** (LSM303) fails to write to the
  configuration register properly and returns invalid data.
  * **Grove I2C ADC Converter** does not show up on the I2C bus on the Intel